nikoicarl/nikoicarl/README.md

 <!-- Bio -->
 ## 🌱 About Me
 Undergraduate student studying Computer Information Systems at Kwantlen Polytechnic University with a passion for tech and innovation.
-Google IT Support Professional Certificate holder.
 Let's connect and create cool stuff together!

 <!-- Experience -->
 ## 💼 Experience